It’s time we learn to know who we are.

 People are not machines.

-This niche can also attract other mishaps.
+This niche can also attract other global mishaps.
 We should not forget how quickly the COVID-wave came out of the blue sky.

 It’s time we learn to know who we are.